thomlake/NeuralNets.jl/README.md

 - Functional notation.

 ## Disclaimer
 NeuralNets.jl is very young software.
-There are probably bugs to be worked out and certainly optimizations to be made.
+There are probably at least a few bugs to be worked out, and certainly many optimizations to be made.
 Any potential user would be well advised to make use of the `gradcheck` function to test that gradients are being calculated correctly for their particular model.

 ## Installation
 NeuralNets.jl is currently unregistered, to install use